tsengia/tsengia.github.io/_posts/2023-03-09-piano-practice.md

 image-alt: Screenshot of the Piano Practice web-app, treble and bass cleffs are visible.
 ---

-During my sophomore year of college, I was stuck at home since it was peak COVID pandemic.
-During that time I made a fun little web app that uses Vue and MIDI.JS to let you play a virtual piano from your web browser.
+While I was stuck at home during peak COVID lockdown, I made a fun little web app that uses Vue and MIDI.JS to let you play a virtual piano from your web browser.

 <div class="note" >
   <a href="https://master.d1e5qjqqw33xnw.amplifyapp.com/" >Try out Piano Practice here!</a>